 Term Life Insurance

-Ther earlier you purchase a Term Life Insurance policy and the healthier you are, the more affordable the premiums will likely be.
+The earlier you purchase a term life insurance policy and the healthier you are, the more affordable the premiums will likely be.

 |Term Life Insurance||Permanent Life Insurance|

 |Policy Length||Common term lengths are 10, 20, and 30 years1||The rest of your life as long as premiums are paid|

 |Premium Structure||Remain level or increase over time, depending on your policy||Remain level through the life of the policy, or may be adjusted depending on the policy|

 |Additional Considerations||Doesn't accumulate cash value but is typically less expensive than Permanent Life Insurance||Monthy premiums are typically more expensive since the policy can accumulate cash value and is priced to keep over a long period of time.|

 1Some carriers may allow for different term lengths, as low as 5 years or as high as 40 years, for example.

 This is not a comprehensive overview of all relevant features and benefits.
 Carefully review all of the material details about these products before making a decision.

 A term life insurance policy can be beneficial for several types of people, including: